tjd1234/cmpt383summer2022/docs/assignments/assignments.md

 you like, print the timings to the screen and then cut-and-paste them by hand into the spreadsheet.
 Another possibility is to write the output to comma-separated value files, which Excel can read.

-### Go-specific Notes

-**Do not use Go generics** for any part of this assignment.
-They are a very recent feature of the language that not all Go compilers support yet.
-So please do not use them (if you do you may be asked to re-write your code without generics).

 ## Marking Scheme